Biscotti Recipes for Fall and Christmas

 Remove from heat and cool completely.

-Preheat oven to 350 degrees F. Grease 2 large baking sheets.
+Preheat oven to 350 degrees F. Line 2 large baking sheets with parchement.

 In a large bowl, combine flour, sugar, baking powder, salt, and spice.